 The Alaska Long Trail

-From the Camino de Santiago in Spain to the Great Himalayan Trail in Nepal, the Inca Trail in Peru to the Appalachian and Pacific Crest Trails in the United States, long trails have captured the attention of travelers the world over.
-With some of the most stunning wilderness in the world, Alaska is long overdue in creating a world class long trail of its own.
-Long trails engage visitors in everything from simple day hikes to multi-week, bucket list lifetime accomplishments.
+From the Camino de Santiago in Spain to the Great Himalayan Trail in Nepal, the Inca Trail in Peru to the Appalachian and Pacific Crest Trails in the United States, long trails have captured the interest of travelers the world over.
+With some of the most stunning wilderness in the world, Alaska is overdue in creating a world-class long trail of its own.
+Long trails engage visitors and residents in a range of activities, from simple day adventures to multi-week, bucket list lifetime accomplishments.

 It’s time for Alaska to invest in its future by creating a route that will stand with the other great long trails of the world.

 Make a donation or sign up for our newsletter and stay informed as we move forward with this and other great trail projects.

 The Long Trail concept is fresh and exciting, and we welcome help and ideas in this work.

 Contact Us with your ideas or questions.
 We would love to hear from you!